Puzzling the 120-cell: Combinatorics of the --cell

 \subsection{Layers of dodecahedra}

-Recall that the centers of the cells of $\calT_{120}$ are the elements of the binary dodecahedral group $\calD^*$.
+Recall that the centres of the cells of $\calT_{120}$ are the elements of the binary dodecahedral group $\calD^*$.
 Recall also that \refcor{ElementsOfD} lists the elements of $\calD$, ordered by their angle of rotation.
-We deduce that the cells of $\calT_{120}$ divide into spherical layers, ordered by their distance from $1$. \reffig{120_layers} displays the stereographic projections of the first five layers.
+We deduce that the cells of $\calT_{120}$ divide into spherical layers, ordered by their distance from the identity element in $S^3$.
+According to our conventions, the identity lies at the south pole of $S^3$. \reffig{120_layers} displays the stereographic projections of the first five layers, expanding from the south pole out to the equatorial great sphere.
+The next four layers, nesting down to the north pole, are not shown.

-In the table below, for each layer $L$ we list the spherical distance between $1$ and the cell-centers of $L$, the number of cells in $L$, the type of the covered rotation in $\SO(3)$, and the name of $L$.
+In \refprop{Ring}, below, for each layer $L$ we list the spherical distance between $1$ and the cell-centres of $L$, the type of the covered rotation in $\SO(3)$, the number of cells in $L$, as well as other data.
 See also~\cite[page~176]{Sommerville58}.